 Gather the ingredients.
 Preheat the oven to 325 F.

-Stir in the honey, brown sugar, and mustard until smooth; set aside.
+Stir the melted butter, honey, brown sugar, and mustard until smooth; set aside.

 Place the ham in a roasting pan large enough to hold it with room on the sides.

 Score the top surface of the ham in a diamond pattern, making the cuts about 3/4" apart.

 Push a whole clove, point side down, into the center of each diamond in the ham.
 Omit this step if you are adding herbs to the brown sugar glaze.